 E-mail: sam "dot" cosaert "at" liser "dot" lu

 Spending time together with a spouse is a major gain from marriage.
 We extend the classical collective model of the household to allow for togetherness between spouses.
 Togetherness takes the form of joint leisure and joint care for children, and naturally requires that spouses synchronize their schedules to be physically together at the same time.
 We provide a nonparametric characterization of togetherness that allows us to recover joint childcare separately from joint leisure, both rarely observed in the data.
 Using a survey of Dutch households, our model explains time allocation and consumption patterns substantially better than the classical model.
 Parents spend on average between 3.6 and 11.1 hours per week on joint childcare, representing up to 84% of the total childcare of one parent.
-Households are willing to pay 1.5 EUR per hour -12.5% of the average wage- to convert private leisure to joint leisure, and 2.5 EUR per hour to convert private childcare to joint childcare.
+Households are willing to pay 1.5 euros per hour -12.5% of the average wage- to convert private leisure to joint leisure, and 2.5 euros per hour to convert private childcare to joint childcare.
 Our results suggest that togetherness is an important component of household time use despite it being relatively overlooked in the economics literature.

 Are the smart kids more rational? (with Sabrina Bruyneel, Laurens Cherchye, Bram De Rock and Siegfried Dewitte)